amirlb/celtix-solver/README.md

     python3 main.py examples/board_screenshot.png

-Wait for 10-20 seconds so it finds a solution.
+Wait for 1-5 minutes so it finds a solution.

 And then view the results: